 Consequently, there is an alternative to a pacemaker.
-Researchers suggest that an Implantable cardioverter-defibrillator (ICD) is an excellent alternative to the pacemaker.
+Researchers suggest an Implantable cardioverter-defibrillator (ICD) is an excellent alternative to the Pacemaker.
 Although some people use the terms interchangeably, they function differently.
 The ICD sends large electric shocks that help reboot the heart to start pumping again.
-While the pacemaker generates its electric signals and sends them to the heart, the ICD helps to reset the heart.
+While the Pacemaker generates its electric signals and sends them to the heart, the ICD helps to reset the heart.

 However, an ICD works like a defibrillator to reset and restart the heart when its signals are firing abnormally.
-ICDs are pretty expensive, like the pacemaker.
-But they’re an alternative worth considering for the patient.
+ICDs, like the Pacemaker, are pretty expensive.
+But they're an alternative worth considering for the patient.